 The commonwealth also recognizes the need to provide supportive services to customers, particularly those with barriers to employment, in order to promote successful outcomes.
-While many of these supportive services can be provided by the core programs, other services must be secured through partner programs and community and faith-based organizations.
+While many of these supportive services can be provided by the core programs, local boards are encouraged to secure other services through partner programs and community and faith-based organizations based on local needs.
 Examples of work with partners to provide necessary supportive services include:

 - Participants determined to be eligible under WIOA's Title I core programs are characterized as having barriers to employment.
-Title I Adult and Dislocated Worker funds allow local areas to provide supportive services while Title I Youth dictates supportive services as a mandatory program element.
+Title I Adult and Dislocated Worker funds allow local areas to provide supportive services while Title I Youth providers offer supportive services based on findings from needs assessments.
 Referrals and/or assistance with transportation, housing, child care and dependent care are found at all PA CareerLink® centers and can also often be leveraged from TANF and SNAP Employment and Training programs.
 LWDBs also coordinate with partnering agencies, human services entities, and community-based organizations to ensure a robust variety of services. - Case management in adult basic education programs connects students with other services, both social services to address barriers to participation in adult basic education programming and services to support transition to employment and/or postsecondary education and training.
 Perkins postsecondary programs are among the eligible training programs.
 The programs are part of career pathways aligned to HPOs and credentials. - OVR partners with local providers to increase resources for extended services for individuals with the most significant disabilities in Supported Employment. - OVR collaborates with BWPO via PA CareerLink® centers to better assist veterans who have disabilities in obtaining assistive technology (AT) to remove barriers in locating and maintaining employment.
 OVR staff attends PA Cares meetings to learn AT and training programs offered by various community and state agencies and higher education institutions and disseminate this information statewide to OVR Veteran Coordinators and Veteran Counselors who provide AT equipment and training to OVR customers who are veterans with disabilities.